Content style guide

 Lucidscale:

-Our cloud visualization application.
+Formerly, our cloud visualization application.

 Lucidscale is one word, spelled with a big L and a little s.